datacats/ckanext-webhooks/README.rst

 ckanext-webhooks
 ================

 Webhooks for your CKAN.
-Allows users and services to register to be notified for common CKAN events, such as:
+For example, as an app developer you want to be notified when a dataset your app depends on is updated.
+This extension allows users and services to register to be notified for common CKAN events, such as:

 - Dataset Events - new, update, delete
 - Resource Events - new, update, delete